 7. Hibiscus for Hair Growth

 There's a pretty good chance that you've at least heard of hibiscus before; especially in tea form.
 If you are an avid tea drinker, it's a cool one to add to your collection because it's got lots of antioxidants in it.
-Not only that, but hibiscus can help to lower your blood pressure, improve the health of your liver, fight bacteria and free radicals, and it aids in weight loss.
+Not only that, but hibiscus can help lower your blood pressure, improve the health of your liver, fight bacteria and free radicals, and aid in weight loss.

 As far as what hibiscus can do for your hair, the benefits are kind of endless.
-It encourages regrowth in thinning areas, strengthens your hair follicles and slows down the appearance of greys.
+It encourages regrowth in thinning areas, strengthens your hair follicles, and slows down the appearance of greys.
 And, thanks to all of the Vitamin C that is in hibiscus, it can boost collagen levels so that your hair has less breakage.
 Hibiscus can also trigger dormant hair follicles so that they can start growing again.
 To learn how to make a DIY hair rinse, click here.

 8. Bhringraj Oil for Hair Growth